duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   button labels and inputs so commit param is different...
-  Instead of `commit` you can use [formaction](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input#attr-formaction) So you do not need to parse commits.
+  Instead of `commit` you can use [formaction](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input#attr-formaction) So you do not need to parse commits but you need different action methods to handle.

   ~~~
   <% form_for(something) do |f| %>